ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] when making selection, revers too low, 2nd nav bar is not there [ ] have profile of who you picked and how they did
-[ ] ability to click on user and see their profile and who they picked
+[ ] ability to click on user and see their profile and who they picked [ ] update fadeLeft/Right annimate css depending on where you are clicking

 === > SUNDAY